Person injured after a slip and fall accident on a wet floor in a Missouri store

 Non-economic damages are consistently the most disputed category in slip and fall claims.
 Pain and suffering, emotional distress, and loss of enjoyment are real, but they are invisible on a spreadsheet.
 Insurance companies routinely undervalue them or deny them entirely.

 Proving these damages requires detailed medical records from treating physicians and mental health providers, personal journals documenting daily limitations, testimony from family members and friends about how the injury has changed your life, and expert testimony from vocational and medical experts in serious cases.
+If you are ready to outline those details, complete the injury questionnaire.

 This is where having a skilled attorney makes a measurable difference.
 Chad G. Mann spent years working with major national insurance carriers before opening his practice.
 He knows exactly what adjusters look for and how to build the documentation necessary to maximize the non-economic portion of your recovery.
 Get a free consultation today to discuss how he can help with your case.

-How Long Do You Have to File a Slip and Fall Lawsuit in Missouri?
+What’s the Deadline to File a Slip and Fall Lawsuit in Missouri?

 Missouri’s statute of limitations for personal injury claims, including slip and fall cases, is five years from the date of the injury under RSMo Section 516.120.
 This may sound like a long time, but evidence disappears quickly.
 Security camera footage gets overwritten.
 Witnesses’ memories fade.
 Dangerous conditions get repaired before anyone documents them.